merry7cherry/Recognition-of-Sensitive-Word/README.md

 # Recognition-of-Sensitive-Word
-This is a practical assignment
+This is a practical assignment</br>
 Sensitive word spider base on JavaURL,which can locate sensitive word in different color